USA Banner

 Group TAM Plans

-Tier II agencies may develop their own plans or participate in a group TAM plan, which is compiled by a group TAM plan sponsor (generally the State DOT or a direct or designated §5310 or §5307 recipient).
-The purpose of the group plan option is to reduce the planning and reporting burden on smaller transit agencies from having to develop individual plans and to report to FTA’s National Transit Database (NTD) on their own.
+The group plan option reduces the planning and reporting burden for smaller transit agencies by eliminating the requirement to develop individual plans and report independently to the NTD.
 The group plan uses consolidated performance targets that apply to the group of participants as a whole, rather than to individual agencies.

 The Group Plan Sponsor Workbook provides further detail on identifying participants and developing group TAM plans.